Matom23/London_Weather_EDA/README.md

 **About**

 EDA first used Pearson correlation to better understand the relationship between the variables.
 The mean temperature was then used as the the dependent variable.
+Iterations of a linear regression model were used to help provide the best predictions for 'mean_temp'.
+It was noted there was alot of variance when comparing the residuals especially regarding the outliers.

+Further EDA required by adding the variable 'date' to better understand it's relationship on 'mean_temperature' and how it effects the models.
+Additionally, try to implement other models such as KNN and/or Random Forest Regression.

-A variety of iterations that involved supervised and unsupervised models were used, then compared, to provide accurate predictions.
-This included a Linear regression model.
+A variety of iterations that involved supervised models were used, then compared, to provide accurate predictions.

 **The User**

 Insights from these models would provide information necessary for decision-making to a variety of stakeholders.
 Some of these include:

 1. Meteorologist agencies - provide weather forecasters tangible insights to report to the general public or industries so that respectively they can plan accordingly.
-2. Energy companies - predictions help in establishing a plan of the distribution of energy accordingly with regards to their heating and cooling systems.
+2. Energy companies - predictions help in establishing a plan for the distribution of energy accordingly with regards to their heating and cooling systems.
 3. Urban planners - helps focus their attention and allocate resources accordingly towards the development of infrastructure as well as mitigate for potential disasters.